-Superintendent: Julie Spielman
+Superintendent: Emily Taylor

-Conference Judging Pre-Registration Form Due: Friday, June 23 Click Here

-Conference Judging Time: Thursday, July 20, starting at 1:00 p.m. at designated times
+Conference Judging Pre-Registration Form Due: Monday, June 16 Click Here Entry Time: Tuesday, July 15, 10:00 a.m. - Noon Conference Judging Time: Thursday, July 17, starting at 1:00 p.m. at designated times Release Time: Saturday, July 19, 12:00 p.m. - 2:30 p.m.

-- 1. All leaf exhibits must be mounted on 8 1⁄2" x 11" heavy stock paper and placed in loose leaf binders (magnetic or adhesive filler sheets for photographic prints are recommended).
+- 1. All leaf exhibits must be mounted on 8 1/2" x 11" heavy stock paper and placed in loose leaf binders (magnetic or adhesive filler sheets for photographic prints are recommended).
 Twigs and fruit collections may be exhibited in whatever manner you choose (maximum exhibit size 2' x3'). - 2.
-Name, club, age, and year in project should be on front cover or in a prominent location. - 3.
-Leaves should be identified with an appropriate label located near the leaf on the same page.
+Name, club, age, and year in project should be on front cover or in a prominent location. - Leaves should be identified with an appropriate label located near the leaf on the same page.
 These labels should include (1) the proper common name as listed in the 4-H 334.
-List of Native Kansas Forest Trees; (2) location (city and/or county) where collected; and (3) date (day, month, year) or (month, day, year) collected.
+List of Native Kansas Forest Trees; (2) Scientific Name (Optional in 2025 and required in 2026) (3) Location (city and or county) where collected; and (4) date (day, month, year) or (month, day, year) collected.
 Be consistent with the location of the labels in your notebook (consider the lower right-hand corner). - 4.
 Intermediate Forester exhibit only in phase(s) enrolled. - 5.
 Senior Forester enrolled in Self Determined can exhibit in Self Determined Forestry at the State Fair. - 6.
 Divide specimens into the following two sections: Native Kansas Trees and Non-Native Trees. - 7.
 New specimens are those specimens collected during the current 4-H year and cannot be a duplicate tree species of previously displayed specimens. - 8.
 Group specimens according to the years collected (ex: "old-previous years" and "new"). - 9.
 Variations of varieties do not count as different species or specimens. - 10.
 When replacing previously display samples, due to degradation, improper mounting or incorrect identification, the specimen label must also be updated.
 Replacements do not count as new specimens.
 Replacements should be displayed in the "old previous" section of the display. - 11.
 If you retrieve information for your forestry exhibit, you must include a reference citation to the source. - 12.
 In all leaf collections (Division A Intermediate Forester), exhibit one complete leaf where possible.
 If leaf is too large, exhibit as much as possible.
 Sketch in reduced scale the entire leaf and illustrate where the exhibited portion is from.
 Note: A "leaflet" is incorrect when displayed as the complete leaf for the tree. - 13.
 All work must show originality.
 Leaf collections and displays should not closely resemble work done by others in the same club. - 14.
 Conference judging will be offered.
 Sign up at time of entry.
 (Optional) - 15.
 Exhibits will be displayed on tables in Celebration Hall. - 16.
 State Fair qualification 4-H member must be 9 years of age or older and have received a purple ribbon on the exhibit. - 17.
 A Champion and Reserve Champion will be selected in Forestry.